the1lab/1lab/src/Order/Frame/Free.lagda.md

 # Free cocompletions

 A [[frame]] is, in particular, a [[meet semilattice]].
-Frame homomorphisms preserve finite meets, so they are also homomorphisms for of the underlying meet semilattices.
-Since equality of homomorphisms is defined by equality of the underlying functions, these remarks assemble into a functor $\thecat{Frames} \to \thecat{SLat}$.
+Frame homomorphisms preserve finite meets, so they are also homomorphisms of the underlying meet semilattices.
+Since equality of homomorphisms is determined by equality of the underlying functions, these remarks assemble into a functor $\thecat{Frames} \to \thecat{SLat}$.

 <!--
 ```agda